The information in this article is up to date for tax year 2024 (returns filed in 2025).

 The gig economy has been growing rapidly, driven in part by a change in how people work and partly by an increased desire for freedom, flexibility, and a reasonable work/life balance.
 Even if you work a traditional 9-to-5 job, chances are good you have considered taking on a side hustle or two.

 If this is the year you took the plunge, there are a few things you need to know about tax time.
+As a gig worker, you are responsible for managing your own taxes, which includes understanding your tax obligations and keeping detailed records of your income and expenses.
 Filing taxes is always a pain, but for gig workers, the filing process can be especially complicated.
 Here are some key things you need to know if this is your first foray into the gig economy.

 The Companies You Worked For Should (But May Not) Send You an Accounting